joaoverissimo/Cloud-Native-Applications-with-Microservices-Architectures-Red-Hat-DO092/README.md

 ## 5 - Circuit Breakers (and demonstration)

 Netflix OSS gave us a specific circuit breaker and bulkhead implementation called Hystrix.

+## 6 - Circuit Breakers (and demonstration)

+Netflix OSS gave us a specific circuit breaker and bulkhead implementation called Hystrix.

+## 7 - Pipelines

+For pipelines it's possible use jenkins.
+Also (by me) spinnaker.